kripa1717/Blood-Donation-Management-System/README.md

-This project is a Blood Donation Management System developed as part of the DBMS Practical Internal Evaluation.
+This project is a Blood Donation Management System developed as part of the DBMS Final Project:

 The system manages: